Forget to Know, Remember to Use: Context-Aware Unlearning for Large Language Models: Introduction

+However, LLMs are increasingly used in context-rich settings, where information is either provided directly through the user’s prompt~\citep{sahoo2024systematic,brown2020icl} or retrieved dynamically via retrieval-augmented generation (RAG) systems~\citep{lewis2020retrieval, cheng2024lift,zhang2024raft}.
+In these settings, accurate responses depend not only on the model's parametric knowledge but also on its ability to leverage information explicitly supplied at inference time.
+As a result, even when specific knowledge has been removed through unlearning, models can still be expected to use that information accurately when it is reintroduced in the input.
+We refer to this capability—post-unlearning use of removed knowledge when that knowledge is explicitly provided in the input—as \emph{contextual utility}.

+Importantly, our setting focuses on \textbf{benign but protected} content—such as copyrighted book chapters or a user’s own personal records—that must be erased from the model’s internal parameters for policy compliance~\cite{gdpr}, yet can still be legitimately used when explicitly provided by the user as contextual input.
+Preserving contextual utility is therefore essential for practical deployment.

-In this work, we systematically evaluate how existing unlearning methods affect a model's ability to consider forgotten information when it is reintroduced in context, a capability we term \emph{contextual utility}.
-Figure~\ref{fig:overview-pipeline} illustrates our evaluation settings.
-Using the well-established TOFU benchmark~\citep{mainitofu}, we test six state-of-the-art unlearning methods on two popular instruction-tuned LLMs, Gemma-2B-IT~\citep{team2024gemma} and Qwen-3-8B~\citep{yang2025qwen3} across forget-set ratios at 1\%, 5\%, and 10\%.
-We find that current unlearning methods often cause models to fail at leveraging forget-set information when it is provided as context.
-For example, on Gemma-2B-IT unlearned with a 5\% forget set, existing methods reduce Contextual QA performance by 15.5\% to 100\% relative to the pre-unlearning baseline model, even when the ground-truth answer is explicitly provided in the context.
-Our findings confirm that unlearning can suppress model behavior beyond the removal of targeted knowledge, underscoring the importance of addressing such side effects in practical deployments.
+In this work, we evaluate how existing unlearning methods affect contextual utility.
+As shown in Figure~\ref{fig:overview-pipeline}, we consider two protocols: \textbf{Direct QA}, widely used in prior unlearning evaluations~\cite{mainitofu,shi2025muse}, measures whether the model still recalls removed knowledge, whereas our newly defined \textbf{Contextual QA} measures contextual utility when the same knowledge is provided in the input at inference time.
+Using the well-established TOFU benchmark~\citep{mainitofu}, we test six state-of-the-art unlearning methods on two popular instruction-tuned LLMs, Gemma-2B-IT~\citep{team2024gemma} and Qwen3-8B~\citep{yang2025qwen3}.
+We find that current unlearning methods often substantially degrade contextual utility.
+For example, on Gemma-2B-IT unlearned with a 5\% forget set, existing methods reduce Contextual QA performance by 15.5\% to 100\% relative to the pre-unlearning baseline model.
+Our findings confirm that \textbf{unlearning can suppress model behavior beyond the removal of targeted knowledge}, underscoring the importance of addressing such side effects in practical deployments.

 To bridge this gap, we propose \emph{context-aware unlearning}, an enhancement to existing unlearning objectives that preserves contextual utility without sacrificing forgetting performance or retain-set utility.
 Inspired by the effectiveness of Kullback–Leibler (KL)~\citep{kullback1951information}-regularization in Reinforcement Learning with Human Feedback (RLHF)~\citep{ouyang2022rlhf} and related alignment techniques~\citep{mainitofu}, we incorporate a KL-divergence term that aligns the unlearned model’s responses on contextual queries with those of the original model.
 Our plug-in objective easily integrates into existing unlearning algorithms with minimal modification.